NazariySh/NazariySh/README.md

-# Hi there, I'm Jesse - aka [codeSTACKr][youtube] 👋
+# Hi there, I'm Nazariy - aka @NazariySh 👋

 ## I'm a web Developer, !!

-- 🔭 I’m currently working on something cool
+- 🔭 I’m currently working on something cool 👌
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about JS